aerodrome-finance/contracts/PERMISSIONS.md

-# Velodrome V2 Access Control
+# Protocol Access Control
 ## User Roles and Abilities
 ### Anyone
-- Can swap tokens through the Velodrome DEX.
+- Can swap tokens through the Protocol DEX.
 - Can provide liquidity.
 - Can create a Normal veNFT.
-- Can deposit VELO into an existing Normal veNFT.
+- Can deposit AERO into an existing Normal veNFT.
 - Can poke the balance of an existing veNFT to sync the balance.
-- Can bribe a Velodrome liquidity pool through its' linked BribeVotingRewards contract.
+- Can bribe a liquidity pool through its' linked BribeVotingRewards contract.
 - Can skim a stable or volatile liquidity pool to rebalance the reserves.
 - Can sync a liquidity pool to record historical price
-- Can trigger the emission of VELO at the start of an epoch
+- Can trigger the emission of AERO at the start of an epoch
 - Can create a liquidity pool with two different ERC20 tokens if the pool is not already created
 - Can create a gauge for the liquidity pool if the gauge is not already created and the tokens are whitelisted

 ### Liquidity provider (LP)
-- Can deposit their LP token into the Velodrome gauge linked to the liquidity pool
+- Can deposit their LP token into the Protocol gauge linked to the liquidity pool
-    - Earns VELO emissions
+    - Earns AERO emissions

 ### veNFT Hodler
-- For a detailed breakdown refer to [VOTINGESCROW.md](https://github.com/velodrome-finance/contracts/blob/contracts-v2/VOTINGESCROW.md)
+- For a detailed breakdown refer to [VOTINGESCROW.md](https://github.com/aerodrome-finance/contracts/blob/main/VOTINGESCROW.md)

 #### Normal, Normal Permanent, and Managed veNFT
 - Can approve/revoke an address to modify the veNFT